tkoop/business-butler/README.md

 This is a work-in-progress

-Full-fledged accounting, inventory, and POS for small businesses
+Full-fledged accounting, inventory, payroll, and POS for small businesses meant as a complete replacement for commercial applications such as [QuickBooks](https://quickbooks.intuit.com/)